 Because most programmatic ad campaigns are highly targeted and narrowed down with precision.
 Ad Networks charge a bit higher for such targeting when they have the capacity to deliver such Ads.

 This is because quality stuff is often expensive and quality traffic is as well expensive.

-Too often publishers have the habit of exchanging or redirecting ad to their affiliates which lead to misplacement on the wrong source of media.
+Too often publishers have the habit of exchanging or redirecting ad to their affiliates which lead to misplacement on the wrong media source.

-Misplacement on wrong media which result in the wrong traffic as it’s shown to wrong audience resulting in a bad reputation for the brand.
+Misplacement on the wrong media results in the wrong traffic as it’s shown to the wrong audience resulting in a bad reputation for the brand.